Families of artinian and low dimensional determinantal rings: deformations of modules and determinantal rings

-First we will compute the dimension of the pro-representing object of ${\rm Def}_{M/R}$, i.e. we need to generalize \cite[Thm.\!
-3.2]{K10} by weakening its conditions so that it applies to an artinian $A$ and we sketch a proof.
+First we will find the dimension of the pro-representing object of ${\rm Def}_{M/R}$, i.e. we need to generalize \cite[Thm.\!
+3.2]{K10} by weakening its conditions so that it applies to an artinian $A$.
+Indeed we have (and see Proposition \ref{autdim} and Remark \ref{dimWcA} for computing the dimension).

 \begin{theorem} Let $A=R/I_t(\cA)$ be standard determinantal and let $M = \coker \varphi^*$.
 Then $M$ is unobstructed, i.e. ${\rm Def}_{M/R}$ is formally smooth.
 Moreover if \ $_0\!\Hom_A(M,M) \simeq k$, then ${\rm Def}_{M/R}$ is pro-representable, and the pro-representing object $H(M/R)$ of ${\rm Def}_{M/R}$ satisfies